 Queens Park Rangers v Derby County, 1975

-Queens Park Rangers welcomed champions Derby County to Loftus Road, with the home team in the midst of their most successful season.
-QPR’s 1975-76 campaign ended agonisingly short of the title, remaining unbeaten at home all season and finishing a point behind Liverpool.
+Queens Park Rangers welcomed reigning champions Derby County to Loftus Road, with the home team in the midst of their most successful season.
+QPR’s 1975/76 campaign ended agonisingly short of the title, remaining unbeaten at home all season and finishing a point behind Liverpool.
 QPR had won 5-1 at Derby in August with a Stan Bowles hat-trick, and these sides were the First Division’s top two going into the game, both on 27 points after 20 games.
 Wins for Liverpool and Manchester United left four teams on 28 points at the end of this fixture, with QPR remaining as league leaders.

 After a long unbeaten run from January 1976, it was ultimately a 3-2 defeat at Norwich in April that cost QPR the league title.
 Though they regained the lead at the top of the table when completing their fixtures with a home win over Leeds, Liverpool came from behind in their final game at Wolves ten days later to pip the Londoners to the Championship.
-At the end of 1975-76, QPR qualified for Europe for the first time as runners-up and were joined in the UEFA Cup by Derby in 4th place.
+At the end of 1975/76, QPR qualified for Europe for the first time as runners-up and were joined in the UEFA Cup by Derby in 4th place.

 Derby also reached the FA Cup semi-finals, losing to Manchester United, and met Real Madrid in a European Cup Second Round tie in the autumn of 1975.
 Despite a spectacular 4-1 first leg win at the Baseball Ground with a Charlie George hat-trick, the Spanish champions overturned Derby’s lead in the return leg.
 They were also involved in a league encounter with Leeds United the month before this fixture, which remains one of English football’s most memorable clashes of the decade.

-Managers Dave Sexton and Dave Mackay had assembled sides full of internationals.
-Of this QPR starting line-up, only Dave Webb and Mick Leach remained uncapped, with Gerry Francis captaining England at the time and Don Givens a key member of the Republic of Ireland squad.
 For Derby, only goalkeeper Colin Boulton and Henry Newton were not full internationals.
-Rod Thomas and Leighton James were Wales regulars, while Archie Gemmill went on to win 43 Scotland caps and was joined by Bruce Rioch and Don Masson in Scotland’s 1978 World Cup squad.
+Rod Thomas and Leighton James were Wales regulars, with the winger playing his first full match after a £300,000 move from Burnley.
+Archie Gemmill went on to win 43 Scotland caps and was joined by Bruce Rioch and Don Masson in Scotland’s 1978 World Cup squad.
 Gemmill had by then moved to Nottingham Forest, where he was re-united with former boss Brian Clough, and added another league title to the two he won at Derby.

 Match details for Queens Park Rangers – Derby County; Loftus Road, Football League Division One, Saturday 13 December 1975: